- What do I do to become a MESAAS major?

 There is no official list, because we want each student to have a suitable individual program that will reflect a sensible, coherent course of studies suitable to that particular student, reflecting a balance between serious pursuits over time and some varied work in other areas and/or disciplines.
 We are a small department, and we want to get to know you personally and consider you as an individual, rather than simply providing you with a long list of courses like a restaurant menu.
 This is why discussing your worksheet with the DUS is at the heart of our major requirements.

 Two "general credit" courses can normally be outside the department, with the DUS's approval; sometimes the DUS might permit a third as well, if you make a particularly strong case.
-Courses that are used for Major Cultures requirements can also be used for the major, subject to the DUS's approval.
+Courses that are used for Global Core requirements can also be used for the major, subject to the DUS's approval.
 Not more than two of the "general credit" courses can be elementary or intermediate language courses.

 What about students from Engineering or Barnard?